 We all have a vulnerable inner child craving reassurance, particularly in times of distress.
 If instead someone tries to make you feel like you are nuts or there is something wrong with you for feeling a certain way, then the issue is actually with them and their inability to provide validation in a time of need.
 Common tactics used during arguments that will destroy your trust include the following: (1) If your partner tells you that you’re “wrong” for feeling a certain way, that shows a complete lack of empathy.
 (2) When they call you names, that shows total disrespect.
 (3) If they attack or threaten you (not necessarily in a physical way) that indicates a complete disregard for your safety.
 (4) If they flat-out shut down your request to talk (not just a quick time-out) that is quite simply an unequivocal rejection.

 Learning to fight fair is an important skill to have in all areas of life, but particularly with your loved ones.
 It’s okay to not always be in sync, but it is unacceptable to engage in war tactics that undermine the relationship.
 Sometimes, professional help is needed to learn a new way of coping with conflict.
-Other times, you just have to accept that a person may be unwilling to change and you need to walk away for your own safety and sanity.
+Other times, you just have to accept that a person may be unwilling or unable to change and you need to walk away for your own safety and sanity.